kausthub-kannan/funGangs.ai/README.md

 #### Image Generation:
 The image generation as said uses a StyleGAN custom-trained model.

-#### Story Generation:
+#### Story Generation: (TODO)
 Currently, the story generation is supported by this [Hugging Face API interface](https://api-inference.huggingface.co/models/coffeeee/nsfw-story-generator2).
 For further addition and gamification, custom trained LLM model will be added.

 #### Database Support:
 The future of this project aims to gamify and make it user-specific.
-Hence Database support has been added and is in progress to store user-specific data and images.
+Hence, Database support has been added and is in progress to store user-specific data and images.

 ## ToDo
 The project further aims to expand to below features: